Sudoku Solver

 Let's play with MoonBit with ease!

-Visit MoonBit Gallery to play with the Sudoku solver writen in MoonBit.
+Visit MoonBit Gallery to play with the Sudoku solver written in MoonBit.
 Click this link to view the full source code.

 This tutorial references Norvig's blog: http://norvig.com/sudoku.html